eclipse-tractusx/item-relationship-service/CONTRIBUTING.md

 ## Contributing as a Consultant

 ### Conceptual work and specification guidelines
-1. The prerequisite for a concept is always a github issue that defines the business value and the acceptance criteria that are to be implemented with the concept
+1. The prerequisite for a concept is always a GitHub issue that defines the business value and the acceptance criteria that are to be implemented with the concept
 2. Copy and rename directory /docs/#000-concept-name-template /docs/#<DDD>-<target-name>
 3. Copy the template [/docs/concept/TEMPLATE_Concept.md](docs/concept/TEMPLATE_Concept.md) into new directory `/docs/#<DDD>-<target-name>`.